Skip to content

 Common Netmiko Parameters

-• Driver This selects which Netmiko driver to use when connecting to the device.
-This is not used if Use Device Driver is checked.
+• Driver: This selects which Netmiko driver to use when connecting to the device.
+If Use Device Driver is checked, the service will use the Netmiko driver from the inventory that is associated with the device.
+Otherwise, override and select a particular driver.

 Connection Parameters